/ home / about Brian May / about the scholarship / application form / music / links / contact /

 The Scholarship value and method of payment are determined by the Trustees in their absolute discretion under the Will of Brian May.

-Until further notice the Trustees have determined that the value of the Scholarship will be AUD$80,000.00 and will be paid as a contribution to the cost of the successful candidate undertaking the Master of Music Degree in Scoring for Film and Multimedia at NYU Steinhardt, over a two year period.
+The Trustees have determined that the value of the 2016-18 Scholarship will be AUD$90,000.00 and will be paid as a contribution to the cost of the successful candidate undertaking the Master of Music in Composition - Scoring for Film and Multimedia Degree at NYU Steinhardt, over a two year period.

 back to top ^